BogdanMikimic/aged-stock/README.md

 nearing expiration date (called aged stock).
 It also embeds reporting, so managers can oversee the teams activity without requiring the salespeople to fill in activity reports.
-The database schema and architecture is designed to be extended to include automated email communication, data backups, machine learning and data analysis algorithmsa s well as a help page that were not included in this version.
+The database schema and architecture is designed to be extended to include automated email communication, data backups, machine learning and data analysis algorithms as well as a help page that were not included in this version.

 ## User Access: